-- 4.2.5 For modules at level 8, a Pass/Fail grade will be used. - 4.2.6 The rules used for aggregating assessment grades to determine an overall module grade are as follows; - a.
-The weighting of each summative assessment will be expressed as a percentage of the total assessment. - b.
+- 4.2.5 The rules used for aggregating assessment grades to determine an overall module grade are as follows; - a.
+The weighting of each summative assessment task will be expressed as a percentage of the total assessment for a module.
+Where a Module Team has determined that all of the summative assessment must be passed, in order for a student to gain credit for a module, tasks are described as components within the Module Guide.
+Components may include some elements which can be failed.
+A minimum qualifying pass mark for a component may be set at validation.
+Each student must still be able to achieve the necessary learning outcomes for the module even if they fail an element. - b.
 Where a summative assessment is made up of more than one mark or component, the average overall grade is calculated to a maximum of two decimal points.
-Module Guides must clearly specify assessment components and how the overall grade will be calculated. - c.
-Summative assessment grades are added together (according to their weighting) to give an overall module grade. - d.
+Module Guides must clearly specify assessment components, and their elements where these are included, and how the overall grade will be calculated. - c.
+Summative assessment marks are added together (according to their weighting) to give an overall module grade. - d.
 No rounding up of decimal points will occur until the calculation of the overall module grade at which time scores of 0.50 0.99 will be rounded up.
 Scores of 0.01 0.49 are rounded down. - e.
-Internal compensation will be assumed unless specified otherwise at validation.
+Module compensation will be assumed unless otherwise stated at validation (see 4.4).

-4.2.7 If a student is unable through disability or injury to be assessed by the normal methods specified in the Module Guide, the Student Enabling Centre will review and determine the feasibility of alternative appropriate method of assessment in consultation with Subject Leaders.
+4.2.6 If a student is unable through disability or injury to be assessed by normal methods specified in the Module Guide, the Disability Advisory Team will review and determine the feasibility of an alternative and appropriate method of assessment in consultation with the Subject Leader.